ITR-2 vs ITR-4: Key Differences & Which Form to Choose

 • Have income from business or profession but opt for presumptive taxation

-• Earn income from salary, one house property, and capital gains up to INR 1.25 lakh (under Section 112A)
+• Earn income from salary, up to two house properties, and long-term capital gains under Section 112A up to INR 1.25 lakh, with no capital losses or other capital gains

 • Do not maintain detailed books of accounts